Established in 1932, the Lane-Wells oilfield service company created powerful perforating guns.

 What was needed was a high-powered gun for breaking through casing, cement and into formations.
 An oilfield worker, Sidney Mims, had patented a similar technical tool for this purpose, but could not get it to work as well as it could.
 Lane and Wells purchased the patent and refined the gun.

 Established in Los Angeles in 1932, the oilfield service company developed a remotely controlled 128-shot gun perforator.
 “Lane and Wells publicly used the reengineered shotgun perforator they bought from Mims on Union Oil’s oil well La Merced No. 17.
-There wasn’t any production from this oil well until the shotgun perforator was used, but when used, the well produced more oil than ever before,” she explains in 75 Years Young…BAKER ATLAS The Future has Never Looked Brighter.
+There wasn’t any production from this oil well until the shotgun perforator was used, but when used, the well produced more oil than ever before,” she noted in a 2007 book celebrating the 75th anniversary of Baker-Atlas.

-The successful application attracted many other oil companies to Lane-Wells, which decided to conduct its 100,000th perforation 15 and a half years later at the same California oil well.
+The successful application attracted many other oil companies to Lane-Wells, which decided to conduct its 100,000th perforation almost 16 years later at the very same California oil well.
 The continued success led to new partnerships beginning in the 1950s.

 Connie Jones Pillsbury of Atascadero, California, possesses the original guest book (press-clippings scrapbook) from the “Lane-Wells 100,000th Gun Perforating Job” of June 18, 1948, at the Union Oil Company La Merced No. 17 well at Montebello, California.
-She is looking for a good, permanent home for her rare oil patch artifact, which comes from an event “attended by most of the top players in the oil industry in Los Angeles during this era.”
+She seeks a good, museum home for her rare oil patch artifact, which comes from an event “attended by most of the top players in the oil industry in Los Angeles during this era.”